1GHz clocked distribution of electrically generated entangled photon pairs: GHz clocked single photon source

 The ELED was electrically driven with $\sim$130ps FWHM pulses with a high of 1.5V and a low of 0.3V; the arrival times of photons at each detector were recorded with respect to the 1GHz clock of these pulses.
-Photon correlations determined in postprocessing can be seen in figure \ref{fig:g2}(c).
-Coincidences in the 1ns squares along the diagonal are strongly suppressed compared to the rest of the grid, corresponding to an excellent suppression of multi-photon emission within the same excitation cycle.
-The 1GHz pulsed operation of single photon emission can be clearly seen from the grid pattern with a 1ns period.
+Photon correlations acquired over 90 minutes can be seen in Fig.\ref{fig:g2}(c).
+The 1ns squares along the bottom-left to top-right diagonal contain coincidences of photons emitted within the same excitation cycle.
+These are strongly reduced compared to the rest of the grid, corresponding to an excellent suppression of multi-photon emission within the same excitation cycle.
+Coincidences in the 1ns squares adjacent to the bottom-left to top-right diagonal are also reduced, as the cascade is not fully reinitialised each cycle by this electrical driving condition.

+Coincidences in Fig.\ref{fig:g2}(c) are also suppressed in a grid pattern with spacing of 1ns.
+This pattern occurs due to the electrical excitation pulse at the start of each 1ns cycle, when the QD is reinitialised.
+During this reinitialisation period, the population in the X level is depleted due to excitation to higher energy levels such as the XX.
+The 1ns squares containing coincidences of photons emitted in different excitation cycles appear to have an almost flat distribution.
+This is due to the long natural lifetime of the X state of 1.9ns and the dynamics involved in populating the X state via decay from the XX state, which has a lifetime of 0.5ns.

-Photon coincidences in each 1ns square were normalised using coincidences in cycles with completely uncorrelated detection events.
-Figure \ref{fig:g2}(d) shows that the g$^{(2)}$ for X photons emitted in the same 1ns cycle is 0.097±0.002 without application of any temporal post-selection.
+Photon coincidences in each 1ns square were then normalised using coincidences in cycles with completely uncorrelated detection events.
+Fig.\ref{fig:g2}(d) shows that the g$^{(2)}$ for X photons emitted in the same 1ns cycle is 0.097$\pm$0.002 without application of any temporal post-selection.
 This is far below the classical limit, proving strongly sub-Poissonian emission.
+The g$^{(2)}$(0) is limited by the non-resonant excitation scheme used here, likely due to interactions with the charge environment.